kacperbojakowski/test/06-education/1-self-teaching/index.md

 Sometimes you won't find a clear answer.
 Trends in tech comm are changing and there are always some conflicting views.
 You are a user, though, so you have a say in this too.
 I love navbars that collapse on scroll.
 My friend hates them. *What about you?*

-#### Reading suggestions

-Reading any documentation would be a good idea, but if you're really pressed for time, you can kill two birds with one stone:
+As for reading suggestions, any documentation should work, but if you're really pressed for time, you can kill two birds with one stone:

 * Read manuals for the products you buy.
 * Read documentation (including tutorials) for the tools and technologies you learn (e.g., [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)).